 Cooking brown rice can be straightforward if you know how to treat it right.
 After much experimentation and failed attempts, I hit upon a foolproof method that involves three steps and three ingredients that come together in one pot on the stovetop.

-The great thing about this method is that it works with any variety of brown rice, as long as it isn’t some special quick-cooking or instant type, which means that the cooking time will vary.
+The great thing about this method is that it works with any variety of brown rice, as long as it isn’t some special quick-cooking or instant type, which means the cooking time will vary.

 Here’s a step-by-step guide to cooking perfectly fluffy brown rice on the stove.